lyinx-linyuxi/GenshinMIPS/README.md

 ## Notice

 This project is not organized yet.
-It will be done later when availabel.
+It will be done later when available.